naufaldymanggala/100Hires-Requirements/Playbook.md

 What Might be Missing:
 - AI content can reproduce outdated or incorrect information confidently.
 In regulated industries (finance, health, legal)
 ---
-## 5. Practitioners I would Not Recommend
+## 5. Who I would Not Recommend Following and Why
 - Nathan Gotch — worth following for systems-thinking, but proceed with caution.
 Multiple Reddit users and independent reviewers note that his content has become repetitive, and some critics say he rebrands existing courses.
 (Source: Ippei Kanehara, https://ippei.com/search-os/ — February 3, 2026)
 - Jason Barnard — his entity/Brand SERP work is genuinely pioneering, but his self-promotion is extremely heavy.
 His own website contains pages that exist almost entirely to ensure AI engines describe him as the "world authority" and "gold standard."